scds/text-analysis-1/initial-data-analysis.md

 We are using Word because it will highlight errors for us and we can export a list of misspelled words from it using a macro.
 The software, however, may not recognize errors automatically when working with a .txt file; if you are running MS Word on either a Windows or Mac operating system, refer to the [Microsoft documentation](https://support.microsoft.com/en-us/office/check-spelling-and-grammar-in-office-5cdeced7-d81d-47de-9096-efd0ee909227) ("Turn the automatic spelling and grammar checker on or off").

-Once you have made spelling errors visible in your document, take some time to review them - they are now easy to find!
+Once you have made spelling errors visible in your document, take a bit of time to review them - they are now easy to find!
 Although we are about to export a list of misspelled words, it is helpful to see the errors in context as it can at times be difficult to infer the correct spelling of the error without knowing how they are being used.

-In your initial data analysis, try to identify patterns within the errors:
-* is one character frequently the source of errors (such as "m" in the sample text)?
-* is one or a set of characters regularly substituted for another ("oim" for "oun" in the sample text)?
-* does an error often occur in relation to another character or characters (like "m" for "in" when following "f" or "tiy" for "tly" in the sample text)?
-* etc.

-Document your observations as completely as possible to help to make your error correction tasks more efficient and less likely to introduce new errors.

 ### Create a macro to export an OCR error list